Annuity

 - The company you want to buy the annuity from

-It’s also important to understand all the fees and charges associated with annuities before you purchase one.
+It’s also important to understand all the fees associated with annuities before you purchase one.

 What are some red flags to watch out for when buying an annuity?